swo/stats-book/README.md

 - "Personal" probability
 - Bayes factor as alternative to pvalue (if you have two models)
 - Glivenko-Cantelli theorem about why you can (asymptotically) use the empirical distribution function to approximate the real one

+# Old text about variation

+Up to this point, I've used the word ``distribution'' in the mathematical probability sense: it's the cdf $F_X$ or the pmf/pdf $f_X$.
+It it now crucial to distinguish between these mathematical probability objects and, on the other hand, the mass of data that we get from an experiment, which might also be called the ``distribution'' of the data.
+(As we'll see later, this confusion of language is not totally unwarranted, because the mass of data is itself a complicated estimator of the mathematical distribution.)

+The distinction between mathematical distributions and data distributions is usually made in the jargon of the social sciences: from some
+\emph{population}, you draw a \emph{sample}.
+The sample refers to the numbers you collected; the population refers to the larger universe of numbers your sample was drawn from.
+We use the sample to estimate properties of the population.
+For example, if you're interested in the height of men versus women in the US, then your target populations will be, say, all American males and all American females.
+The sample is whatever heights you actually measure.
+We then try to make some inference about all Americans based on our sample.

+In the heights example, the target population is finite.
+There are only 300 million Americans.
+It is therefore theoretically possible to make a list of the heights of all Americans.
+In a repeatable experiment, on the other hand, the target population is infinite: you could theoretically repeat an experiment infinitely many times, drawing an infinite number of data points.
+In most cases, statistics proceeds as if the target population were infinite, although there are corrections you can make when your sample size starts to approach the size of the target population.

+Many statistical methods also assume that the target population follows some known distribution.
+The classic example is that the $t$-test assumes that the target populations are normally distributed.
+This can make the language a little confusing.
+If you are using the $t$-test to compare the heights of males and females, is the ``true'' population the actual distribution of heights among the 300 million Americans, or is the ``true'' population the normal distribution?
+In most cases, ``true'' is used to refer to the abstract mathematical distribution rather than the actual distribution of the target population.

+The important point is that the ``sample'' distribution refers to the data you collected, while the ``true'' or ``theoretical'' distribution refers to the theoretical approximation of the target population your data came from.

+---

+In the ``hard'' experimental sciences, this language about ``population'' may sound weird.
+If I'm trying to measure the speed of light, I repeat my experiment many times and get many different values.
+Those values are the sample, but what is the population?
+We think there is a single, true speed of light, not a distribution of speeds of lights.
+In this case, the ``population'' refers, somewhat tautologically, to the distribution of the values that would come from an infinite number of repetitions of our experiment.
+In other words, the sample defines the population, not the other way around.

+In the social sciences example, the shape of the distribution of measured values says something about the variation of the values in the target population.
+We get a range of measured values because people are different heights.
+In the physics example, the shape of the distribution has everything lot to do with the precision in our experiment.
+We get a range of measured values because of all sorts of error that arise the in the process of experimentation.

+In biology, the situation is somewhere in between.
+We think there is true variation in, say, the physiology of the cells used in an experiment.
+We might wish there weren't.
+It would be easier to do some experiments if all cells started in exactly the same state and responded exactly the same way to an experimental condition.
+The meaning of the range of values we get is then something of a philosophical one.
+To what degree do we treat the range of values as due to error, because we couldn't make all the cells the same, and to what degree is it an honest report about the heterogeneity of behavior in some ``target population'' of cells?
+Multilevel models, which will come up later, are an attempt to deal with multiple sources of variation.